The Place to Be for Jews from Across Asia

 This year's Limmud China will be held in Beijing from late afternoon on Friday November 27th until Sunday November 29th.
 Beijing Jewish Film Week will run from November 21st to October 2nd and will be open to all Limmud attendees to enjoy.

-The Rosedale Hotel in the North East of Beijing.
-Both the event itself and accommodation will be in the hotel and its surrounding grounds.
-The address is 8 Jiangtai West Road, Chaoyang, Beijing, China 100016 (中國北京市朝陽區將台西路8號).
-The venue is within easy reach of the airport and the city centre.
+Limmud China will take place in the North East of Beijing.
+Both the event itself and accommodation will be in a hotel and its surrounding grounds.
+More details of this will be posted here shortly.

 What is Limmud China?

 Limmud China is a unique regional gathering of Jews in East Asia.
 With participants and speakers from across Greater China, Singapore, Japan, India, and the Philippines, this event serves to bring together Jews living across the region to meet and contribute to this joint learning experience.
 Limmud is exceptional in its ability to bring people together, across borders, ideologies and cultures.
 It welcomes everyone and gives a voice to different kinds of Jews, with diverse backgrounds and ideas.

 Limmud China is part of a larger network of Limmud events around the world.
 Limmud is a global community which came to life 30 years ago in the UK, when a group of Jews got together for a retreat powered by learning through lectures, films, discussions, and workshops. it has now spread to over 40 countries.